 Monterey Jack is a popular semi-hard cheese that was first developed in the American west.
 It is mild and flavorful, and melts easily.
 It is traditionally made with cow milk, but goat milk will work equally well.

 - 2 gallons cow or goat milk (do not use UHT/UP milk)

 - Mesophilic culture (choose one):

-Heat the milk to 90°F. Add culture, stir well, cover and allow to ferment for 30-45 minutes.
+- Heat the milk to 90°F. Add culture, stir well until thoroughly incorporated, cover, and ferment 30-45 minutes.

-Allow the cheese to set for 45 minutes, or until the whey begins to separate from the curd.
-You should see a layer of mostly clear whey floating on top of the curd, and the curd should be pulling away from the sides of your pot.
+- Allow the cheese to set for 45 minutes, or until the whey begins to separate from the curd.
+There should be a layer of mostly clear whey floating on top of the curd, and the curd should be pulling away from the sides of the pot.

-Using the knife, carefully cut the curds into ¼ inch cubes and allow to set for 45 minutes.
+- Using a curd knife, carefully cut the curds into ¼-inch cubes and allow to set for 45 minutes.
 Do not stir.

-Pour the curds into a cheesecloth-lined colander.
-Place the colander and curds into the sink, and add sea salt.
-Stir carefully and allow to drain.
+- Pour the curds into a cheesecloth-lined colander.
+Place the colander and curds into the sink, and add cheese salt.
+Stir carefully and drain.

 - Line a cheese mold with cheesecloth.
 Press at 5 pounds of pressure for 15 minutes.